Branching random tessellations with interaction: A thermodynamic view: Preliminaries

-In this section we introduce a Gibbsian perspective on BRTs.
+In this section, we introduce a Gibbsian perspective on~BRTs.
 As is standard in the theory of Gibbs measures, one aims at describing a macroscopic system by means of its local conditional distributions that describe the behaviour inside a bounded region when the remaining system is fixed.
-Here we define such conditional distributions in the context of BRTs.
+We first define such conditional distributions in the context of BRTs.
+This will allow us then to introduce Gibbsian BRTs.
 Let $W\in\PP$ be a fixed window.